 In some respects, Persians and Ragdolls are very different types of cat breeds.
 The Persian is one of the oldest known breeds while the Ragdoll is one of the newest.
 The Persian will run and climb while the Ragdoll prefers to exist closer to the floor.

 However, these two breeds also share a lot of similarities.
 They are both considered quite demanding cats that require attention from their humans, although the Ragdoll is a lot more accommodating and less needy.
-They are also both thoroughbred cats and recognized by most catteries and cat registries in the world.
+They are also both thoroughbred cats and are recognized by most catteries and cat registries in the world.

 Read on to find out more about these two beautiful cat breeds and to determine which would prove the better fit for your life and your requirements.